7 Special Stories All Grandkids Need to Hear from You

 - Draw a diagram of your childhood neighborhood and label it with houses, businesses, and people—be as detailed as you can.
 This will help you recall events you might have forgotten.

 - Draw a timeline on long newsprint and fill in as many important dates as you can remember.
 This will help you organize your stories.

 - Don’t begin at the beginning of each story.
 Open with a moment of high drama, fill in how you got to that point, and then finish with the resolution.
 This will capture the attention of your younger readers—and hold it until they find out how the situation ended.

-- Make each story include action of some sort or a crisis, and how the crisis ended.
-If you remember, or can approximate, actual conversation, include it.
+- Make each story include an action of some sort or a crisis, and how the crisis ended.
+If you remember or can approximate the actual conversation, include it.

 - If writing is not your forte, try telling your stories to someone else who will do the actual writing.
 You may be able to work together with a grandchild on this project.
 What a blessing that would be!